Mortensen House

 “The Mortensen House as a transitional house for spinal cord injury patients is happening—all because of him… and his desire to make it easier for others in his situation.
 Life changes literally in an instant and it will never be the same.
 Look for the good.
 It is there, even if you have to create it yourself.”

-Michael once shared a wish—that his home could be used to help others living with spinal cord injuries or diseases.
-Through her own generosity, Lois has turned that wish into reality.
-The Mortensen House is a living tribute to Michael’s compassion and his belief in helping others find their way forward.
+Michael’s wish was for his home to be used to help others living with spinal cord injuries or diseases.
+In response, his sister Lois has worked tirelessly to turn his wish into reality.
+Ultimately, the Mortensen House is a living tribute to Michael’s compassion and his belief in helping others find their way forward.

 Project Vision: The Next 1-3 Years

 Mortensen House will open with essential accessibility features in place.
-In the coming years, OSCI envisions expanding its offerings to create an even more supportive and empowering environment, including:
+Looking ahead, OSCI envisions expanding its offerings to create an even more supportive and empowering environment, including:

 Turning Compassion Into Action